NISRA

 Problem Statement:

-“How can we improve the accessibility and usability of the NISRA website for visually impaired users?
+“How might we improve the sign-up experience on the NISRA website for users with visual impairments?”

 Challenges:

-- Forms lacked clear labels: Screen readers struggled to interpret input fields.
+• Forms lacked clear labels: Users struggled to interpret the input fields, particularly during the sign-up process.

 WCAG 2.0 level AA requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.